 - Sensation of feeling pulled in one direction

 - Feeling off-balance

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-To find the cause of your vertigo, your doctor may recommend tests.
+To find the cause of your vertigo, additional tests may be done.
 Tests may include:

 - Dix-Hallpike maneuver—particular movement of the head to relieve or stimulate symptoms